mjeaton/job-search-resources/README.md

 Over the years, I've collected some good resources for job searching and interview prep.
 While I'm **NOT** looking right now, I have friends who are, so I wanted to share this list.
 If you have something to add, please submit a PR or add an Issue and I'll get it added ASAP.

+Wondering if you should stay or quit?
+Check out [this great video by Tim Corey](https://www.youtube.com/watch?v=012u-528CxM&t=1s).

 ## Random advice

 * Be active on [LinkedIn](https://www.linkedin.com/).